ScruffyTheMoose/artProject2/README.md

 /**
  * Setting up the P5 sketch.
- * Canvas dimensions are set, test size is set, and a matrix of vectors is set up for drawing the vector field */ function setup() {
+ * Canvas dimensions are set, test size is set, and a matrix of vectors is set up for drawing the vector field with random deviance from the x,y grid.
+ */
+function setup() {